MyBoss14/Portfolio/README.md

 # 👋 Hi, I'm Felmer John Araña

 Welcome to my GitHub portfolio!
-I'm a **Full-Stack Developer** and **Cybersecurity Enthusiast** with a passion for building scalable web applications and securing digital assets.
+I'm a **Jr. Python Software Developer** and **Cybersecurity Enthusiast** with a passion for building scalable web applications and securing digital assets.
 I'm a **cum laude** graduated with a Bachelor of Science in Information Technology, majoring in Networking, from Mindanao State University – General Santos.

 ## 🚀 About Me